zhangdian/z/intel_vtnue_amplifier.md

 The Thread Concurrency Histogram represents the Elapsed time and concurrency level for the specified number of running threads.
 Ideally, `the highest bar of your chart should be within the Ok or Ideal utilization range`.

+Note the `Target` value. `By default, this number is equal to the number of physical cores`.
+Consider this number as your optimization goal.

+The `Average metric` is calculated as `CPU time / Elapsed time`.
+Use this number as a baseline for your performance measurements. `The closer this number to the number of cores, the better`.